-Although most people with multiple sclerosis (MS) are aged 20–40 years when symptoms appear, the condition can sometimes develop later in life.
-When MS appears in older adults, doctors may refer to it as late onset multiple sclerosis (LOMS).
+Although most people with multiple sclerosis (MS) are 20 to 40 years old when symptoms appear, MS can occasionally develop later in life.
+When MS appears in adults over 50, doctors may call it late onset multiple sclerosis.

 MS is an autoimmune disorder that affects the central nervous system.
-In people with autoimmune conditions, the immune system mistakenly attacks healthy cells as though they were pathogens.
+In people with autoimmune conditions, the immune system mistakenly attacks healthy cells.

 With MS, the immune system attacks the myelin sheath that surrounds and protects nerve fibers.
-This attack causes scarring, or sclerosis, which impairs the smooth flow of electrical impulses from the brain to the target nerve.
-As a result, the body can no longer carry out certain functions.
+This attack causes inflammation, which may cause scarring that impairs the smooth flow of electrical impulses from the brain to the target nerve.
+As a result, the body can no longer do certain functions.

-In this article, we look at the symptoms, causes, diagnosis, and treatment of late onset MS. We also discuss how to live with the condition.
+This article looks at the symptoms, causes, diagnosis, and treatment of late onset MS (LOMS).

 A doctor diagnosing someone with late onset multiple sclerosis.Share on Pinterest